ProjectALTAIR/AIFCOMSS/README.md

 First, make sure that your Mac, Linux, or Windows computer has Python ( https://www.python.org -- version 2.7 is best ) installed (and if not, then please install it, using the instructions on the https://www.python.org website). <br>

 Then additionally, for the specific case of Windows machines (but this is not necessary on Mac or Linux), please also first install Visual Studio ( https://www.visualstudio.com , or make sure Visual Studio is already installed on your Windows machine).
-Note that on Windows machines, commands must be run in powershell, rather than in the standard Windows command -- you can access powershell from the standard Windows command by typing: $ powershell<br>
+Note that on Windows machines, after installing Visual Studio, all commands below must be run in powershell, rather than in the standard Windows command -- you can access powershell from the standard Windows command by typing: $ powershell<br>

 Following that, on <i>any</i> platform (Mac, Linux, or Windows), we require the installation of: <br>